Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

   ```markdown
   Select * from VHOLAPP3;
   ```
-  Make sure at the top of your worksheet, you are in running with the appropriate access privileges ( role, Warehouse, Selected database and schema) which has access to these views.
+  Make sure at the top of your worksheet, you are in running with the appropriate access privileges ( Role, Warehouse, Selected database and Schema) which has access to these views.

 <!-- ------------------------ -->